Florida mask debate split-screen: courtroom vs. classrooms

-School boards in Orange, Pinellas and Monroe counties could join at least eight other districts in defying the Republican governor, whose executive order gave parents the power to decide whether a child wears a mask to school.
+School boards in Orange, Pinellas and Monroe counties were discussing whether to join at least eight other districts in defying the Republican governor, whose executive order gave parents the power to decide whether a child wears a mask to school.
 Together the three districts have more than 3,000 students who were abruptly told not to come back to their classrooms after positive tests or exposure.

+The school board in Pinellas County, where St. Petersburg and Clearwater are located, voted 4-3 against scheduling an emergency meeting later this week to consider a 90-day student mask mandate.
+Dozens of people spoke on both sides of the mask issue before the vote.

+Pinellas board member Bill Dudley cited several studies indicating little difference in coronavirus infection spread among children whether they wore masks or not.

 The three-day hearing that started Monday before Leon County Circuit Judge John C. Cooper pits pro-mask parents against the DeSantis administration and state education officials who contend that parents, not schools, should choose whether their children cover up in classrooms.

 The highly contagious delta variant led to an acceleration in cases around Florida and record high hospitalizations just as schools prepared to reopen classrooms this month.
 By mid-August more than 21,000 new cases were being added per day, compared with about 8,500 a month earlier.
-There were 16,820 people hospitalized in Florida with the disease Tuesday, according to federal government figures, down from a record of more 17,000 last week.
+The state said 16,820 people were hospitalized on Tuesday, down from a record of more than 17,000 last week.

 Dr. Mona Mangat, a St. Petersburg physician who specializes in pediatric immunology, testified Tuesday on behalf of the lawsuit plaintiffs that face coverings remain essential in classrooms because children 12 and under aren't yet eligible to get their shots.